Rules reference

 to represent England which is part of Great Britain, or L

 to represent La Pampa which is part of Argentina.
-We omit the two-letter country code from the state ISO code, so if you want to block transactions from California, your rule would compare the state attribute to CA
+We omit the two-letter country code from the state ISO code, so if you want to block transactions from California, compare the state attribute to CA

 .